LaunchAcademy/diagnostics/README.md

 ```

 #### Acceptance Criteria:
-* [] I am presented a series of multiple choice questions.
+* [x] I am presented a series of multiple choice questions.
-* [] When I complete the last question in the series, I see an end screen.
+* [x] The student is notified when they have completed the last question in the set.

 ### Student Submits Anonymous "I'm Lost"
 ```